-Rotary Concentrators are designed to take large volumes of air (typically 20,000 to 60,000 SCFM per module) containing a very low concentration of volatile organic compounds (VOC's) and adsorb these organic materials onto a zeolite adsorbent material.
-This adsorbent material is mounted in the "rim" of a continuously rotating (2-6 revolutions per hour) "wheel".
-The VOC laden air passes from the outside of the wheel, through the "rim" of the wheel (where the VOC's are removed onto the adsorbent), and into the interior of the wheel, from which the now cleaned air can either be re-circulated into the plant area from which it was drawn (to save on heating bills that would be needed to heat and condition fresh air in the winter), or discharged to the atmosphere.
-The concentrated pollutants are then transferred to an oxidizer for treatment.
+Rotary Concentrators are designed to take large volumes of air containing a very low concentration of volatile organic compounds (VOC's) and adsorb these organic materials onto a zeolite adsorbent material.
+This adsorbent material is contained in a continuously rotating (2-6 revolutions per hour) disc or "rotor".
+The rotor is divided into three (3) sectors, adsorption, desorption and cooling.
+The VOC laden air passes through the adsorption sector of the rotor where the VOC's are removed from the process stream and adsorbed onto the Zeolite honeycomb media.
+The process exhaust exits the adsorbent section without most of the VOC and is exhausted to the atmosphere.
+The adsorption section is about 84% of the rotor’s media.

-RCS Rotary Concentrator Systems offer success because of these revolutionary features:
+RCS Rotary Concentrator Systems offer the following features: